 Access to Learning Fund

 If after planning your budget for the year and working whenever you can, you are still unable to make ends meet, you should consider applying for a grant from SOAS’s Access to Learning Fund.
-This fund is provided by the government to universities to enable them to provide, at their discretion but under national guidelines, financial support to home students, where access to education might be inhibited by financial considerations or where students face exceptional or unforeseen financial difficulties.
+This fund is provided by SOAS and awarded using national guidelines to provide financial support to home students, where access to education might be inhibited by financial considerations or where students face exceptional or unforeseen financial difficulties.

 The can also help students with above average needs, for example students with dependents, disabled students, lone parents, mature students and final year students.